secwexen/aapp-mart/docs/executive/executive-summary.md

 # Executive Summary

-**AAPP-MART** (AI-powered Autonomous Attack Path Prediction & Multi-Agent Red Team Simulation Engine) represents a paradigm shift in enterprise security validation.
+**AAPP-MART** (AI-Powered Autonomous Attack Path Prediction & Multi-Agent Red Team Simulation Engine) represents a paradigm shift in enterprise security validation.
 As digital infrastructures grow in scale and complexity, traditional cybersecurity approaches struggle to keep pace with the evolving threat landscape.
 AAPP-MART leverages advanced artificial intelligence, automated threat modeling, and adversarial emulation to provide organizations with proactive, actionable insights into their security posture.

 By simulating sophisticated attack paths and behaviors—fully aligned with the MITRE ATT&CK framework—AAPP-MART enables enterprises to: